CORONAVIRUS (COVID-19) INFORMATION

 Latest CDC and ISDH guidance

-If you are experiencing a shortness of breath, cough and a fever (100.4 F +), the CDC and ISDH requests we advise you to stay home for two weeks.
+If you are experiencing shortness of breath, cough and/or a fever (100.4 F +), the CDC and ISDH requests we advise you to stay home for two weeks.
 Visits to medical offices and hospitals for these concerns should be limited to worsening or severe symptoms.
 If you would like to visit with our medical providers and are experiencing these symptoms, please let us know.
 We will ask you to remain in the parking lot and to call us from the parking lot when you arrive.
-A member of our patient care team will greet you in the parking lot and screen you for signs and symptoms compatible to COVID-19.
+A member of our patient care team will greet you in the parking lot and screen you for signs and symptoms compatible with COVID-19.

 Visiting our locations